 Welcome from Your President

-Native American Alumni of Harvard University (NAAHU) is a recognized Harvard Alumni Association Shared Interest Group (SIG).
-NAAHU has been an officially recognized SIG since February 2007.
-We are grateful you've chosen to visit our page and hope to hear from you if you would like to join our SIG.
+Native American Alumni of Harvard University (NAAHU) has been a recognized Harvard Alumni Association Shared Interest Group (SIG) since February 2007.
+We are grateful you've chosen to visit our page and hope to hear from you if you would like to join us.

 Welcome to the Native American Alumni of Harvard University website!